MonaHodaei/AICourseProject/README.md

    └── randlanet_Purdue.pth
    ```

-2. Place the trial test tile into the `Dataset/Test/` folder:
+2. Place the trial test tiles into the `Dataset/Test/` folder:
    ```
    Dataset/Test/
+   └── Tile1__local_selected.txt
+   └── Tile2__local_selected.txt
+   └── Tile3__local_selected.txt
-   └── Test.txt
+   └── Tile4__local_selected.txt
    ```

-The repo is then ready to run from **Step 3 (inference)** onwards using the trial tile and the provided Purdue checkpoint.
+The repo is then ready to run from **Step 3 (inference)** onwards using the trial tiles and the provided Purdue checkpoint.
 To run the full pipeline from scratch including training, you will need to supply your own labeled dataset.

 ---